Yamagata cast iron Yamagata imono

-Yamagata Imono metal castings are produced in Yamagata City, Yamagata Prefecture.
-In days gone by, metal fittings, Buddhist statues, and everyday articles were made, and as skills and techniques were developed, iron kettles and chagama (iron pots used in the tea ceremony) were added to the region’s repertoire.
+Yamagata cast iron (called Yamagata imono in Japanese) is produced in the city of Yamagata, Yamagata prefecture.
+At first, metal fittings, Buddhist statues, and daily use items were made.
+Then, as skills and techniques were developed, iron kettles and chagama (iron pots used in the tea ceremony) also started being made.

-Currently, there are two distinct branches: machinery castings such as agricultural equipment, and machine or auto parts; and craftwork castings including everyday goods, art objects, and craft products.
-The region has the largest market share of tea ceremony chagama in Japan, and they are highly acclaimed for both their design and production technology.
-Overall the industry is expanding its market overseas, and in 1974, Yamagata Imono were designated as a Japanese traditional craft.
+Currently, there are two distinct branches: machinery castings such as agricultural equipment, machine parts, and auto parts and craftwork castings including everyday goods, art objects, and craft products.
+This craft has the largest market share of tea ceremony teakettles (chagama) in Japan as they are highly acclaimed for both their design and production technology.
+The industry is also expanding its market overseas.
+In 1974, Yamagata cast iron was designated as a Japanese traditional craft.

-The key feature of Yamagata Imono is found in the use of centuries old traditional techniques to create items with a thin and fine texture while still maintaining the solid impression of ironware.
+Artisans of this craft utilize centuries-old traditional techniques to create delicate items while still maintaining the solid impression of ironware.

-A range of techniques contribute to producing such attractive and popular metal ware including unique sand mold making, pattern pressing on a sand mold using a spatula, and surface beating to create fine textures.
-Tea ceremony chagama and iron pots are made of pure iron, whereas bronze (tin and copper alloy) are also used for other products; along with the ever-evolving technology, the use of other raw materials has also increased, and in recent years, aluminum castings have been added to the range of items produced.
+A range of techniques are used to create fine textures such as unique sand mold making, pattern pressing on a sand mold, and surface beating.
+Tea ceremony and iron pots are made of pure iron, whereas other products also use bronze.
+Along with the ever-evolving technology, the use of other raw materials has also increased, and in recent years, aluminum castings have been made.

-The origins of Yamagata Imono are thought to date back to the late Heian period, about 900 years ago, when the warlord Minamoto no Yoriyoshi was engaged in a military campaign to suppress uprisings in the Yamagata region.
-In his army retinue were metal casters who found that the sand in the Mamigasaki River flowing through today’s Yamagata city and the soil quality of the surrounding area were ideal for making casting molds.
-It is known some of these men stayed in the area, and some 180 years or so later historical records state that in the period of the Northern and Southern Dynasties (1336-1392), imono artisans made metal fittings.
+The origin of Yamagata cast iron is thought to date back to the late Heian period (794-1185) when the warlord Minamoto no Yoriyoshi was involved in a military campaign to suppress uprisings in the Yamagata region.
+Metal casters who were in his army entourage found that the sand in the Mamigasaki River (located in present day city of Yamagata) as well as the soil quality of the surrounding area was ideal for making casting molds.
+Some of these men stayed in the area, and about one hundred eighty years or so later, historical records state that between the years 1336 and 1392, cast iron artisans made metal fittings.

-It was after entering the Edo period that the industry developed on a full scale.
-Mogami Yoshiaki, the lord of Yamagata Castle, reorganized the castle town, and to develop commerce and industry, established two manufacturing towns, Kaji (forging) machi and Do (copper) machi on the north of the Mamigasaki River, thus laying the foundations for generations of metal casters.
-Everyday articles and Buddhist statues were produced to meet the demand for souvenirs from pilgrims visiting Dewa Sanzan (Three Sacred Mountains of Dewa); they became popular nationwide and helped drive the area’s full scale expansion as a production center of castings.
-In the middle of the Edo period (1603-1868), techniques to make large items such as temple bells or garden lanterns were developed.
-After the Meiji restoration of 1868, casting grew into a modern craft industry producing a variety of products including tea ceremony chagama.
+During the Edo period (1603-1868) the cast iron industry fully began to develop.
+Yoshiaki MOGAMI, the lord of Yamagata Castle, reorganized the castle town, and in order to develop commerce and industry, established two manufacturing towns on the north of the Mamigasaki River, thus laying the foundations for generations of metal casters.
+Daily use items and Buddhist statues were produced to meet the demand for souvenirs from pilgrims visiting Dewa Sanzan (the Three Sacred Mountains of Dewa).
+The souvenirs became popular nationwide and helped drive the area's large-scale expansion as a casting production center.
+In the middle of the Edo period, techniques to make large items such as temple bells or garden lanterns were developed.
+After the Edo period ended in 1868, metal casting grew into a modern craft industry producing a variety of products including tea ceremony chagama.

 Moreover, from the Taisho period (1912-1926) onward, machine component production was developed and took its place alongside traditional craft casting.
-In 1973, an industrial complex Imono Town was established in the west of the city, where at present machine casting is mainly conducted.
+In 1973, an industrial complex called Imono Town was established in the west of the city, where machine casting is still mainly conducted.

 General Production Process

-Firstly, an image of the finished item such as an iron kettle is drawn on a sheet of paper, and a full-scale model is then made from wood, resin, or plaster; the accuracy of the model is essential to ensure the quality of the finished piece.
-Using the wooden model, upper and lower molds are made in a round outer frame.
-The wooden model is rotated to compress the sand and complete the molds.
-Sand and clay from Yamagata allow distinctive and delicate texturing on the surface.
+First, an image of the finished item such as an iron kettle is drawn on a sheet of paper, and a full-scale model is made from wood, resin, or plaster.
+The accuracy of the model is essential to ensure the quality of the finished piece.
+Using the model, upper and lower molds are made inside a round frame.
+The model is rotated to compress the sand and complete the molds.
+Using sand and clay from Yamagata adds distinctive and delicate texturing on the surface.

-A part to put through the kan of the handle is made and embedded in the mold.
+A space for a hand to go through the loop of the handle is made and embedded in the mold.
 Next, a spatula-like tool called ezue is used to draw patterns.
-A design appearing on the surface such as a cube pattern is inscribed on the mold.
+Designs that will appear on the surface like a bumpy textured pattern called arare (hailstorm), are also inscribed on the mold.

-When an iron kettle is made, to create the hollow inside, a nakago model is formed from sand, left to naturally dry, and fired to harden.
-Then, the nakago is combined with the outer mold.
+When an iron kettle is made, a core model is formed from sand, dried naturally, and fired to harden in order to create a hollow inside.
+Then, the core model is combined with the outer mold.
 The kettle sides will be as thick as the space between the two molds.

-Red-hot molten metal at about 1,300 to 1,500°C is transferred to a small crucible, from which the metal is poured straightaway into the mold.
-It is important to ensure no lowering of the metal temperature as this will affect the quality of the finished product; even highly-skilled artisans with years of experience tense up at this point.
+Red-hot molten metal at about 1300 to 1500℃ (2372 to 2732℉) is transferred to a small melting pot, from which the metal is poured straightaway into the mold.
+It is important to ensure the temperature of the metal does not get lower as this will affect the quality of the finished product so even highly-skilled artisans with years of experience are extra careful during this step.

-About 10 minutes after the pouring of the metal, the mold is broken with a hammer to take out the kettle.
-If the kettle temperature is too low, it is difficult to smoothly remove it from the mold; artisans must work quickly before it cools too much.
-After the kettle has cooled down, it is tapped with a hammer to remove any remaining sand inside or on the surface.
-The artisan now uses a range of files to smooth and make good any detailed parts.
+About ten minutes after the pouring of the metal, a hammer is used to break the mold and to take out the kettle.
+If the temperature of the kettle is too low, it is difficult to smoothly remove it from the mold so artisans must work quickly before it cools too much.
+After the kettle has cooled down, it is hit with a hammer to remove any remaining unnecessary parts or leftover pieces of sand on the surface.
+The artisan uses a range of files to smooth and complete any detailed parts.

 - 6. Coloring

-This is the finishing stage to protect the surface.
-A special brush is used to evenly apply repeated coats of lacquer while baking over a fire.
-For colored products, black powder once used to stain teeth black or tea juice is carefully applied to color and complete a piece.
+A special brush is used to evenly apply repeated coats of lacquer while the piece is baking over a fire.
+For colored products, teeth blackening liquid made from a combination of iron, rust, and tea is carefully applied to color the piece.

-In this way, the techniques and skills handed down through the generations by artisans create distinctive, beautiful, and delicate textures that can only be found in Yamagata Imono.
+In this way, techniques and skills handed down through the generations by artisans create distinctive, beautiful, and delicate textures that are unique to Yamagata cast iron.

 Where to Buy & More Information